Table of Contents

 Ebbehoj shunt (Corporo-glanular) shunt

 Burnett “Snake “ maneuver

-Penile prosthesis use is indicated in cases of extremely prolonged priapism for more than 72 hours or in patients with multiple episodes of recurrent, refractory, ischemic Priapism to facilitate normal sexual activity.
+Penile prosthesis use is indicated in cases of extremely prolonged priapism for more than 72 hours, or in patients with multiple episodes of recurrent, refractory, ischemic priapism to facilitate regular sexual activity.